Lorenzo Sanz: Professional life

 In 1985, Sanz left Blas Piñar's notary and was appointed as a member of the board of directors of Real Madrid, chaired by Ramón Mendoza, while he shifted his professional activities towards the real-estate sector by joining the Swiss Jose Antonio Roth, a wealthy developer who controlled the real-estate development company Barada ("Grupo Barada").
 Sanz would borrow funds from Grupo Barada to acquire land through his own companies (Nuada and Renfisa) and then use his influence through Real Madrid's presidential box, frequently visited by politicians and the spanish jet set.
 Once permission had been gained, the land was sold back to Barada.
 In 1995 Lorenzo Sanz became president of Real Madrid after covering, with the economic support of Barada, the majority of the 1,045 million pesetas of financial guarantees required by LaLiga.
 During the 2000s Lorenzo Sanz was attributed a net worth of 20,000 million pesetas (120 million euros), below Roth's wealth, who managed his controlling stake in Grupo Barada through the shell company Merenco Capital B.V., registered in the Netherlands.
 In the early 2000s, after Mr. Sanz lost the elections of Real Madrid, he was sued by Grupo Barada (under new management, after Mr. Roth's dismissal as chairman) to which Mr. Sanz's companies owed around 43 million.
-In 2008, Barada sued Mr. Sanz under alleged fraud, corporate crime, and asset concealment over a land parcel that Mr. Sanz sold in 2003 to Barada's subsidiary Numan for 10 millon, and which he allegedly sold again in 2004 to another developer for 53 million.
+In 2008, Barada sued Mr. Sanz under alleged fraud, corporate crime, and asset concealment over a land parcel that Mr. Sanz sold in 2003 to Barada's subsidiary Numan for 10 million, and which he allegedly sold again in 2004 to another developer for 53 million.
 In 2018, he was sentenced by the Provincial Court of Madrid to 3 years in prison and ordered to pay a fine of 1.2 million euros for the “intentional” concealment of almost six million euros from the tax authorities in his income tax returns for the years 2008 and 2009.